 The stored data could also help VolkerWessels companies to advance their asset management.
 For example, they could predict potential equipment failures.
 Since they manage assets related to rail, roads, and water, this would increase both the availability of the infrastructure and the safety for company employees and for the general public.

 Asset.Insight. created a proof of concept for the project and turned to Xomnia to help turn it into a scalable solution.
-The key to the success of this project was enabling the vast amount of data to be easily and conveniently discoverable by VolkerWessels employees once it was migrated to the cloud.
-This saves time and reduces the expenses by preventing duplicate work.
+In order to save time and prevent duplicate work, the challenge was to make this vast amount of data easily searchable and convenient to use.

 In collaboration with the Asset.Insight. team, we created a platform for users within and outside of VolkerWessels to safely store large 3D datasets.
-Through the webportal or API’s, users can search through these data sets and can download (parts) of the files.
+Through a web portal as well as APIs, users can search through these data sets and can download partial or complete files.

-The next step is to enable the user to not only download 3D point clouds, but also apply state-of-the-art algorithms on the point clouds on the platform.
-For example, if a client would like to know the location and height of all trees in an area, the user can select that area and the algorithm is applied on the available 3D point cloud data in that area.
+As a next step was we enabled the user to not only download 3D point clouds, but also to apply state-of-the-art algorithms on the point clouds on the platform.
+For example, if a client would like to know the location and height of all trees in an area, the user can select that area and the an algorithm for estimating tree height is applied on the available 3D point cloud data in that area.

 With Azure Active Directory integration, clients can seamlessly use the same credentials they use within their company to authenticate to Asset.Insight.’s services.
 Azure Data Lake Storage is used to provide a scalable and fault tolerant storage solution with isolation between each clients’ provisioned storage.

 The immediate business impact is two-fold.
 Sharing the 3D point clouds through a platform, which is always accessible, enables the clients to easily find and re-use the 3D point cloud data for all projects.
-The solution does not limit itself to 3D point clouds; any type of files can be uploaded and be made available.
-Furthermore, clients can have easy access to the results of algorithms which can be applied on the uploaded data.
+The solution does not limit itself to 3D point clouds; any type of file can be uploaded and made available.
+Furthermore, clients can have easy access to the results of algorithms that are applied on the uploaded data.